Kuratoro/zk.zettel.page/referencing.md

 title: Referencing
 date: 2020-05-30
 ---
+You collected a whole bunch of articles and resources while reading, now, how can you organize them all?

 To organize your references, you may consider including a reference management system into your workflow.

 Methods include: downloading a reference manager, or creating a note for each reference.